personal with the flexibility to make your bike holiday special

 We are tucked away to the left just over the border in Scotland's South West.
 Two hours from Edinburgh and Glasgow and not much more from Manchester .
 Trains and a daily bus link us to London a short ferry from Ireland.

-Many of our rides begin at our Hub in the beautiful harbour town of Kirkcudbright.
+Many of our rides begin in the beautiful harbour town of Kirkcudbright.
 Make your own way to your starting accommodation, or we can pick you up from Dumfries or Lockerbie railway stations.

 Transfer from Lockerbie/Dumfries train/bus station to your accommodation: free.

-It would be great to bring your own bike, but we have done enough to know what a pain travelling with a bike can be.
+It would be great to bring your own bike, but we have done enough travelling to know what a pain transporting a bike can be.
 So, hire a bike from us and maybe bring the saddle you love and the pedals that suit you.
-We also have a few gravel bikes and road bikes.

 TRANSPORT OF LUGGAGE

-We offer to transfer your luggage between overnight accommodation.
+We transfer your luggage between overnight accommodation.
 We do this ourselves where possible to ensure security of your belongings.